loderer/jfx4matlab/doc/StyleGui/StyleGui.md

 ```
 Therefore the css-file has to be mentioned in the definition of the root-element of the gui-elements.
 To use the URL-tag you also have to import the "java.net.URL-package".

-Starting the applicaton displays this application.
+Starting the applicaton displays this window.

 ![The styled Hello World application.](SampleApplication_II.png)